Questions about kilt hire?

 Am I able to come and view the products?

-Yes you can.
 Please contact us directly to arrange a suitable time.

 Do you make Bonnets (Highland Hat)?

 Yes we do.
 Please contact us directly for more information.
+Especially our dimension requirements etc. for the cross stitch band, if you are making that yourself.

 Do you make Highland Hose (socks)?